wvirany/blog/content/posts/microbiome/index.md

 Even when using just 20 features (about 3.5% of the original feature set), the voting classifier maintains strong performance with an ROC AUC score of 0.945 and F1 score of 0.949.
 This suggests that a very small subset of bacterial species may be sufficient for accurate IBD diagnosis.

 It is important to note here that the original study had a slightly different experimental setup.
 These results which they report were from cross-validated test scores evaluated on data taken in different studies.
-This is slightly different to my experimental setup, where I took several datasets from different studies and shuffled them together, training and testing on samples across datasets.a
+This is slightly different to my experimental setup, where I took several datasets from different studies and shuffled them together, training and testing on samples across datasets.

 ## Discussion